slcs-jsc/jurassic/docs/manual/validation.md

 ## Example projects and regression tests

-The JURASSIC distribution includes example projects (e.g. limb and nadir configurations) that serve as both tutorials and regression tests.
+The JURASSIC distribution includes example projects (e.g. limb, nadir, and zenith configurations) that serve as both tutorials and regression tests.

 These examples: